Tilting modules and dominant dimension with respect to injective modules: Abstract

 \section{Abstract}

-In this paper, we study a relationship between tilting modules with finite projective dimension and dominant dimension with respect to injective modules as a generalisation of results of Crawley-Boevey--Sauter, Nguyen--Reiten--Todorov--Zhu and Pressland--Sauter.
-Moreover, we give characterisations of almost $n$-Auslander--Gorenstein algebras and almost $n$-Auslander algebras by the existence of tilting modules.
-As an application, we describe a sufficient condition of almost $1$-Auslander algebras to be strongly quasi-hereditary by comparing such tilting modules and characteristic tilting modules.
+In this paper, we study a relationship between tilting modules with finite projective dimension and dominant dimension with respect to injective modules as a generalization of results of Crawley-Boevey--Sauter, Nguyen--Reiten--Todorov--Zhu and Pressland--Sauter.
+Moreover, we give characterizations of almost $n$-Auslander--Gorenstein algebras and almost $n$-Auslander algebras by the existence of tilting modules.
+As an application, we describe a sufficient condition for almost $1$-Auslander algebras to be strongly quasi-hereditary by comparing such tilting modules and characteristic tilting modules.